Karotu: Life

-Reign

 Karotu shrewdly began acquiring land, which proved a profitable enterprise.
 He also gained influence as a famous warrior.
-In Robert Louis Stevenson's In The South Seas (1896), his great-grandson, Binoka (Tembinok'), remembers seeing Karotu (Teñkoruti) (Note: A corruption of Teng Karotu.
-Teng is a male honorific in the Gilbertese language.) as a child.
+In Robert Louis Stevenson's In The South Seas (1896), his great-grandson, Binoka (Tembinok'), remembers seeing Karotu (Teñkoruti) as a child.
 Binoka described the elderly Karotu as tall, lean, walking as if he were a young man, and unlike every other man from his era completely unscarred.
 Stevenson wrote that Karotu was both "feared and hated", and was deadly in battle.
-He was allegedly arrogant to the mronron (Note: Circle) of unimane (Note: Elders.) that governed from the maneaba, (Note: Meeting house.) which he reappropriated after becoming recognized as the uea.
-(Note: H. E. Maude refers to Karotu as the first uea of the State of Abemama.
-However, R. G. Roberts writes that Karotu inherited Tetabo's title of mataniwi-iaon-te-aba (lit. 'the master on the land') and proclaimed his son, Tewaia, the first uea.)
+He was allegedly arrogant to the mronron (circle) of unimane (old men) that governed from the maneaba (meeting houses), which he reappropriated after becoming recognised as the uea.
+(Note: According to H. E. Maude, Karotu was recognised as the first uea (high chief) of Abemama, Kuria and Aranuka.
+Airam Teeko, a cousin of Bauro, said the same thing in his history of Abemama, which was a source cited by Maude.
+In contrast to Maude and Teeko, R. G. Roberts, who Maude also cited, wrote that Karotu was not given the title of uea but inherited the title of mataniwi-iaon-te-aba (lit. 'master-over-the-land').
+It was Tawaia who was the first uea.
+Roberts published his investigation of the oral tradition on the dynasty of Abemama in 1953, after sojourning there in 1948.)

 By the reign of Karotu, Abemama, Kuria, and Aranuka had been sighted by Europeans.
 In 1821, whalers started frequenting the area.
 Although the I-Abemama attacked a foreign crew in 1827, they began bartering with European ships in the early 1830s.
 In 1835, the I-Abemama established a bêche-de-mer trading station and built curing and drying sheds on Abemama's reef.

 Most information about Karotu came from oral tradition.
 A possible contemporary account of him came from John Kirby, the first beachcomber in his territory.
 Kirby deserted the Admiral Cockburn, a whaling ship, on Kuria in 1838; he was picked up by the USS Peacock of the United States Exploring Expedition in 1841.
 Kirby mentioned Tetalau, the king of Abemama, Kuria, and Aranuka, whose daughter Kirby said was his native wife.
 H. E. Maude identifies Tetelau (Tetabo) as Karotu, using his grandfather's name as a title.

 Karotu consolidated his power over the three islands, forming the State of Abemama's first government.
 There was only one revolt.
 While Karotu was visiting Kuria, the village of Kenna rebelled and conquered Abemama.
 Forming an army from the I-Kuria and I-Aranuka, Karotu retook Abemama.
 The rebels fled to Kuria, terrorizing its warrior-deprived population, before leaving the State of Abemama.
 Most of the insurgents died at sea, but their leader reached Tabiteuea.
 In 1839, the islands' warriors took up arms for six months after Karotu received a warning of an imminent attack from Tabiteuea.
 Karotu went unopposed for the remainder of his reign.